kenayagi/docker-odoo/README.md

 # Unofficial Odoo 10 for Docker

-Dockerized Odoo 10.
+This is a dockerized Odoo 10 setup.
-Based on OCB, Italian OCA and some other addons repo.
+It's based on OCA/OCB with Italian localization and some other useful addons.

 It needs an external container for DB and some mapped folders for persistent data.

-Create the odoo.conf file containing your Odoo DB admin password:
+Firstly create the odoo.conf file containing your Odoo DB admin password:

 ```

 [options]
 admin_passwd = MyOdooDBAdminSuperSecretPassword

 ```

-If already using traefik, you can launch through docker-compose with something like:
+If already using [Traefik](https://traefik.io/) and [Docker Compose](https://docs.docker.com/compose/), you can create the stack with something like:

 ```

 version: 2

 services: